📚Knowledge base

 What is ZBrain’s knowledge base?

-The knowledge base is the core of ZBrain, serving as the foundation for building LLM-based applications.
+The knowledge base is the core of ZBrain, serving as the foundation for building AI applications and agents.
 This integral component enables seamless integration and management of users' proprietary data, providing them with the flexibility to import or upload various data types effortlessly.
 Here's an overview of the knowledge base's capabilities:

 Data integration and flexibility

-ZBrain's knowledge base supports seamless data ingestion from multiple sources and formats, including PDF, TXT, CSV, JSON, DOCX, PPTX, and XLSX.
+ZBrain’s Knowledge Base enables seamless data ingestion from a wide range of sources and formats, including documents (PDF, TXT, CSV, JSON, DOCX, PPTX, XLSX), images (BMP, GIF, JPG, PNG), and videos (AVI, FLV, MKV, MOV, MP4, MPEG, MPG, WEBM, WMV).
 Users can import data from a variety of tools and platforms, including:

 • Web URLs